-DO'S AND DON'TS

-- DO read the user instructions carefully before using the appliance for the first time. - DO allow the oven to heat before using for the first time, in order to expel any smells before the introduction of food. - DO clean the appliance regularly. - DO remove spills as soon as they occur. - DO always use oven gloves when removing food shelves and trays from the oven. - DO check that controls are in the off position when finished. - DO NOT allow children near the cooker when in use.
-Turn pan handles away from the front so that they cannot be caught accidentally. - DO NOT allow fats or oils to build up in the oven trays or base. - DO NOT use abrasive cleaners or powders that will scratch the surfaces of the appliance. - DO NOT under any circumstances use the oven as a space heater. - DO NOT put heavy objects onto open grill and oven doors.
+Do's and don'ts

+Do read the user instructions carefully before using the appliance for the first time.

+Do allow the oven to heat before using for the first time, in order to expel any smells before the introduction of food.

+Do clean the appliance regularly.

+Do remove spills as soon as they occur.

+Do always use oven gloves when removing food shelves and trays from the oven.

+Do check that controls are in the off position when finished.

+Don't allow children near the cooker when in use.
+Turn pan handles away from the front so that they cannot be caught accidentally.

+Don't allow fats or oils to build up in the oven trays or base.

+Don't use abrasive cleaners or powders that will scratch the surfaces of the appliance.

+Don't under any circumstances use the oven as a space heater.

+Don't put heavy objects onto open grill and oven doors.